Root Canal Treatment in Hampton and Fairfield VIC

 - Sensitivity to pressure, sweet, hot or cold

-- History of damange (even if it occured years earlier)
+- History of damage or trauma (even if it occurred years earlier)

+At Sparkle Dental Care, we prioritise your comfort and will thoroughly numb the tooth before getting started.
 During a root canal, the damaged nerve tissues are removed from inside of the tooth.
-The canal is then cleansed and sealed off to prevent reinfection.
+The canal is then cleaned and sealed off to prevent reinfection.
 This process preserves the tooth so that it can continue to function for several more years.

 After the root canal, a full coverage crown is placed on top of the tooth.
 This is because the tooth is no longer alive and can be too brittle to withstand normal use.
 A crown will protect the exposed portion of the tooth from breakage and wear.